zmack/puppet-cloudera/README.md

 * CDH              - tested with 4.1.2 and 4.8.0
 * Cloudera Impala  - tested with 1.0 and 1.2.3
 * Cloudera Search  - tested with 1.1.0
+* Cloudera GPL Extras - tested with 4.3.0

 OS Support: